manybabies/manybabies.github.io/get_involved.md

 ### Updates
 If you are a **ManyBabies** collaborator, don't forget to keep an updated record of your MB-related activities and initiatives (e.g., workshops, talks etc.).
 In this [spreadsheet](https://docs.google.com/spreadsheets/d/1esnJTsPB0NJ2PP0fwmWIhSxShKLIN99Ga8ehCDyz3rQ/edit?usp=sharing) you can check a more complete list of **MB** activities and initiatives.
 To add new activities and initiatives, please complete [this form](https://forms.gle/qaynWvpYLP1J4eYd6).

+***

+### Sign-Up Form
+To express interest in contributing to one or more **ManyBabies** project(s), please fill out this form.
+We'll be in touch as soon as possible with more info.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScTzmf11OUsL3kgXtdqYRMTn-k4VBYX5NKBET68uhwMJcbRwA/viewform?embedded=true" width="640" height="3807" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>